-There is a saying in Ayurvedic medicine that says, “As is the micro, as is the macro.”
+There is a saying in Ayurvedic medicine that goes, “As is the micro, as is the macro.”
 When we begin to address our personal choices and lifestyle, it really does affect the greater whole, the greater community, nature, and the entire world.

 Many of you are already living a life in alignment with my recommendations below and these ideals.
 For some of you, this is new or you’re just starting.
 Wherever you are in your journey today, just remember we’re here to support you!

 Here are a few things you can do now to further reduce your carbon footprint: